lynnfaraday/aresmush.com/tutorials/config/fs3combat_damage.md

 You can configure the number of healing points required to lower a wound to the next damage level.
 You can make damage either more realistic (higher numbers, slower healing) or more Hollywood-ish (lower numbers, faster healing).

-A character gets 1 healing point per day by default, and 2 if they're in a hospital, under a doctor's care, or successfully make a healing roll.
+A character gets 1 healing point per day by default, and 2 they're under a doctor's care, or successfully make a healing roll.
 So if you set the healing time for IMPAIR to 7, it means that the character will heal from Impaired down to Flesh Wound in 4-7 days.

 ## healing_cron